hussainsajib/PyGen/conductor/tracks/wbw_ux_refinements_20251227/plan.md

 # Implementation Plan: Word-by-Word UX and Layout Refinements

-## Phase 1: Engine and Positioning Adjustments
+## Phase 1: Engine and Positioning Adjustments [checkpoint: 9becc06]
-- [ ] Task: Shift full translation overlay upward
+- [x] Task: Shift full translation overlay upward
-    - [ ] Sub-task: Update `get_full_ayah_translation_position` in `processes/video_configs.py` to move the Y position up by an additional 50 pixels for both short and long videos.
+    - [x] Sub-task: Update `get_full_ayah_translation_position` in `processes/video_configs.py` to move the Y position up by an additional 50 pixels for both short and long videos.
-- [ ] Task: Update redirect logic for WBW jobs
+- [x] Task: Update redirect logic for WBW jobs
-    - [ ] Sub-task: Modify the `create_video` endpoint in `app.py` to check if `job_type` is 'wbw' and redirect the user back to the `/word-by-word` page instead of the index.
+    - [x] Sub-task: Modify the `create_video` endpoint in `app.py` to check if `job_type` is 'wbw' and redirect the user back to the `/word-by-word` page instead of the index.
-- [ ] Task: Conductor - User Manual Verification 'Phase 1: Engine and Positioning Adjustments' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 1: Engine and Positioning Adjustments' [9becc06] (Protocol in workflow.md)

 ## Phase 2: Frontend UI Enhancements [checkpoint: 5394fae]
 - [x] Task: Expose default color configurations to WBW template